meerapatelmd/metathesaurus/README.md

 1. OMOP Only (MRCONSO, MRHIER, MRMAP, MRSMAP, MRSAT, AND MRREL)
 1. English Only (Non-English Language Tables are excluded)

 All SQL scripts used in this package can be accessed at inst/sql to run directly in the client instead.
-If you'd like to run Metamorphosys to set configurations, jump to [Metamorphosys](#metamorphosys)
+If you'd like to run Metamorphosys to set configurations prior to installation, jump to [Metamorphosys](#metamorphosys)

 ## Related R Packages